a1046700338/MyPress/src/demo/page.md

 # this page will appear in starred articles
 star: true
 # You can customize footer content
-footer: Footer content for test
+footer: ""
 # You can customize copyright content
-copyright: No Copyright
+copyright: MIT Licensed | Copyright © 2020-present sakurafeiyu
 ---

 Content before `more` comment is regarded as page excerpt.